toppers/hakoniwa-px4sim/drone_physics/README.md

 the euler angles $(\phi, \theta, \psi)^T$ which is the body attitude, also described in the transformation section.

+The last part above can alternatively be implemented by quaternion, which is more stable than the euler angles.
+We will describe the quaternion-based implementation in the later section.

 ![plant-model](plant-model.png)

 #### Velocity and Acceleration(linear translation)